acousticrobot/FlyPaper/README.md

 ## Setting up a scope

-index.html contains a basic example of initializing FlyPaper and adding a basic template object:
+basic.html contains a basic example of initializing FlyPaper and adding a basic template object:

 	window.onload = function() {
 		// start by initializing Paper.js
 		var canvas = document.getElementById('ctx');
 		paper.setup(canvas);

 		// initialize FlyPaper and set the canvas to 800 x 500 fly.init({width:800,height:500});
 		// when fly.debug is set to true, the info panel is accessible fly.debug = true;

-		// mouse events are handled within FlyPaper
+		// mouse events are handles within FlyPaper
 		// the onFrame handler is installed here paper.view.onFrame = function(event) {
 		fly.eventCtrlr.publish("frame",event);